ADC3680 - Low dose, once-daily oral CRTh2 antagonist

-Pulmagen has recently signed an exclusive licensing agreement granting Teijin Pharma the rights to develop, manufacture and market ADC3680 in Japan.
+In 2012, Pulmagen signed an exclusive licensing agreement granting Teijin Pharma the rights to develop, manufacture and market ADC3680 in Japan.

 |Pulmagen believes that CRTh2 antagonists have a role to play across the complete spectrum of Asthma disease severity both as a standalone therapy and also as a fixed dose combination with other established once-daily oral therapies, specifically, montelukast.|

 |Pulmagen also has two Phase I-ready CRTh2 back-up compounds: ADC9971 and ADC7405.|

 |There are several CRTh2 receptor antagonists already in clinical development.
 Published data for these